Craigslist launched in 1995 and almost immediately changed the way we buy things, sell things, look for jobs, find roommates and shop for real estate.

 Best U.K. Alternative to Craigslist

-Gumtree is a classifieds website for people in the U.K. You can buy and sell things like household items, services, car parts, and real estate.
+You can buy and sell things like household items, services, car parts and real estate.
 You’ll also find job listings and listings for pets who need to be re-homed.

-The classified ads on Gumtree are either free or paid, depending on what is being sold or advertised and the area the ad is being posted in.
+The classified ads on Gumtree are either free or paid, depending on what’s being sold or advertised, and the area the ad is being posted in.

-When you’re looking for sites like Craigslist, you’ll often come across the following suggestions:
+When you’re looking for sites like Craigslist, you’ll often come across the suggestions listed below.

 - Ads Globe